KNOW AGENDA FOUNDATION

 To donate to PDX Alliance for Self Care, click the button below:

-Portland Alumnae Chapter of Delta Sigma Theta Sorority, Inc. (PAC)/June Key Delta Community Center (JKDCC) Capital Campaign(Portland, Oregon) is the only alumnae chapter in the State of Oregon of the national sorority organization.
-Centrally located in what was once known as the African- American area of Portland, members of Portland Alumnae have been serving the communities of Oregon and SW Washington for over 73 years.
-In order to continue the impactful and necessary work Portland Alumnae does for the Portland/SW Washington area, PAC engages in fundraising efforts to upgrade the June Key Delta Community Center, located at the corner of Albina and Ainsworth in North Portland.
+Portland Alumnae Chapter of Delta Sigma Theta Sorority, Inc. June Key Delta Community Center Capital Campaign (Portland, Oregon) is the alumnae chapter in the state of Oregon of the national sorority organization.
+Centrally located in what was once known as the African- American area of Portland, members of Portland Alumnae Chapter (PAC) have been serving the communities of Oregon and SW Washington for over 75 years.
+In order to continue the impactful and necessary work Portland Alumnae does for the Portland/SW Washington area, the Capital Campaign engages in fundraising efforts to upgrade the June Key Delta Community Center, a community-based meeting space, to the highest of sustainable standards.

 Website: www.portlanddeltas.org